joaomariacordeiro/krusell-mukoyama-rogerson-sahin-2017/README.md

 > Flows over the Business Cycle". *American Economic Review*, 107(11),
 > 3447–3476.

-The replication was produced for the course **Macroeconomics with Micro Data** (2nd-year PhD, Goethe University Frankfurt).

 **Scope.** This replicates the **model only**.
 The empirical work of the original paper (CPS gross-flow construction, Abowd–Zellner and deNUNification